-Which of the two methods to choose?
+Which of the two methods should I choose?
 Well, it is entirely up to you.
-However, our recommendation is to stick with the native DEB format.
-So, let’s get started!
+However, we recommend sticking with the native DEB format.
+So, let’s get started.

 Install Visual Studio Code on Debian 12 “Bookworm”